mborn1/pyoptex/docs/source/index.rst

   structure, the algorithm optimizes directly on the underlying resource constraints.
 The user must only specify a budget and a function which computes the resource consumption of a design.
 Go to :ref:`qc_cost` for an example.
-Currently, only one such algorithm is implemented: CODEX.
+The currently implemented algorithm is CODEX.

 .. figure:: /assets/img/pyoptex_overview.svg
   :width: 400